Choosing how to feed your baby is an important decision that has life-long effects for your baby and for you.

 Having a child with diabetes can be overwhelming.
 Fortunately, a team of experts can guide you now and in the years to come.

-Hypertension, or high blood pressure, isn't limited to those 18 and older.
+High blood pressure, isn't limited to those 18 and older.
+Here's what you need to know about high blood pressure and your child.

 Before your teens leave home, teach them to make their own healthcare decisions.
 One way is to provide information and include them in their own self-care from an early age.